The Careers Service reviews each job advertisement it places. This is to ensure jobs are genuine, lawful, and non-discriminatory.

 Get advice on scams

-- The UK Government's Disclosure and Barring Service launched a campaign to raise awareness of job scams and employment fraud among jobseekers, alongside JobsAware, a non-profit organisation that informs people of how to avoid and report job scams and other unfair working practices.
+The UK Government's Disclosure and Barring Service launched a campaign to raise awareness of job scams and employment fraud among job seekers.
+This was done in partnership JobsAware.
+They are a non-profit organisation that helps people avoid and report job scams and other unfair working practices.
 If you suspect you have fallen victim to a job scam, or are being targeted, report the company and/or website to JobsAware I think I've been scammed.

-- If the vacancy was inadvertently advertised through the Careers Service or on campus, please tell us immediately by emailing email@example.com so we can withdraw the advert.
+If the vacancy was inadvertently advertised through the Careers Service or on campus, please tell us immediately.
+Email firstname.lastname@example.org so we can withdraw the advert.

 Working alone or at night:

-- Make sure you understand what you are expected to do, any risks involved
+- make sure you understand what you are expected to do, and any risks involved

-For more advice on personal safety see www.suzylamplugh.org/
+For more advice on personal safety see the Suzy Lamplugh Trust.